Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

-\begin{proof} As in the proof of Lemma~\ref{lem:aggreguawinst}, we will enumerate all possible finishing orders for the classes of $\OR'$, of which there are constantly many, and apply an algorithm for each finishing order $\pi$, with the algorithm succeeding iff it succeeds for some finishing order.
+We now return to the general case where the bounded-width po-relation $\OR$ is not empty.
+In this case, we will again enumerate all possible finishing orders for the classes of $\OR'$, of which there are constantly many, and apply an algorithm for each finishing order $\pi$, with the algorithm succeeding iff it succeeds for some finishing order.

-We first observe that if there is a way to achieve $L$ as a possible world of $\OR \cup \OR'$ for a finishing order $\pi$, then there is one where the subsequence of the tuples that are matched to $\OR'$ are matched following a greedy strategy as in Lemma~\ref{lem:aggreguawinst}.
-This is simply because $L$ must then be an interleaving of a possible world of $\OR$ and a possible world of $\OR'$, and a match for the possible world of $\OR'$ can be found as a greedy match, by what was shown in the proof of Lemma~\ref{lem:aggreguawinst}.
-So it suffices to assume that the tuples matched to $\OR'$ are matched following the greedy algorithm of Lemma~\ref{lem:aggreguawinst}.
+We first observe that if there is a way to achieve $L$ as a possible world of $\OR \cup \OR'$ for a finishing order $\pi$, then there is one where the subsequence of the tuples that are matched to~$\OR'$ are matched following the greedy strategy as we presented before.
+This is simply because $L$ must then be an interleaving of a possible world of $\OR$ and a possible world of $\OR'$, and a match for the possible world of $\OR'$ can be found as a greedy match, by what was shown above.
+So it suffices to assume that the tuples matched to~$\OR'$ are matched following the greedy algorithm that we previously described.

-Second, we observe the following: for any prefix $L'$ of $L$ and order ideal $\OR''$ of $\OR$, if we realize $L'$ by matching exactly the tuples of $\OR''$ in $\OR$, and by matching the other tuples to $\OR'$ following a greedy strategy, then the matched tuples in $\OR'$ are entirely determined (up to replacing tuples in a class by other tuples with the same value).
-This is because, while there may be multiple ways to match parts of $L'$ to $\OR''$ in a way that leaves a different sequence of tuples to be matched to $\OR'$, all these ways make us match the same bag of tuples to $\OR'$; now the state of $\OR'$ after matching a bag of tuples following the greedy strategy (for a fixed finishing order) is the same, no matter the order in which these tuples are matched, assuming that the match does not fail.
+Second, we observe the following: for any prefix $L'$ of $L$ and order ideal $\OR''$ of $\OR$, if we realize $L'$ by matching exactly the tuples of $\OR''$ in $\OR$, and by matching the other tuples to $\OR'$ following the greedy algorithm, then the matched tuples in~$\OR'$ are entirely determined (up to replacing tuples in a class by other tuples with the same value).
+This is because, while there may be multiple ways to match parts of $L'$ to $\OR''$ in a way that leaves a different sequence of tuples to be matched to $\OR'$, all these ways make us match the same bag of tuples to $\OR'$; now the state of $\OR'$ after matching a bag of tuples following the greedy algorithm (for a fixed finishing order) is the same, no matter the order in which these tuples are matched, assuming that the match does not fail.